SvetlanaRedkina/Mutiple-Tables/README.md

 Last, we calculate a statistical parameter within a department applying mathematical MySQL functions in conjunction with session variables.

-## Project directory 👇
+## Project content 👇

-All tables, queries, and outputs are stored in Multiple tables.sql file.
+All tables, queries, and outputs are stored in the Multiple tables.sql file.
 I have also included detailed explanations of the logic behind the queries.

-The screenshots of the tables with the inserted values into them in MySQL Workbench are available in Tables Screenshots folder.
+The screenshots of the tables in MySQL Workbench are placed in the Tables Screenshots folder.

 Authors